ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'.md

 rain-NOM fall-**FUT**-TE-DEC\\
 `[I inferred (from the acquired sensory evidence) that] it would rain.'

 As one can see in (2)-(3), presence of some tense-related morphemes give rise to an inferential interpretation of the *-te-* sentences.
-In contrast, a zero morpheme in (1), which is assumed to be a present morpheme in Korean, lets the speaker assert the proproposition based on a direct perception evidence.
+In contrast, a zero-morpheme in (1), which is assumed to be a present morpheme in Korean, lets the speaker assert the proproposition based on a direct perception evidence.

 From this spectrum of data, Korean *-te-* has often been argued to be an evidential marker (but see Chung, 2007).
 In the present paper, we will argue that this morpheme is not an evidential marker, at least in the sense that it does not mark any evidence at a propositional level.
 Korean *-te-* is a marker of perspective, which specifies the vantage point on which the assertion's evidence is based.
 It will be argued that an assertion's evidence is required independently of evidentials since (evidential-less) plain assertions in Korean cannot be uttered felicitously without strong/appropriate-type-of evidence.
 As with [[Spatial deictic tense and evidentials in Korean|Chung (2007)]], *-te-* will be treated as a *Evidential Deictic Tense* (similar to *Evidence Acquisition Time* in previous literature on evidentiality).